-Investments are reported at fair value, except for money market mutual funds, which are reported at amortized costs, which approximate fair value.
+Investments are reported at fair value (quoted market price or best available estimate thereof), except for money market mutual funds, which are reported at amortized costs, which approximate fair value.
 The City has appointed the Administrative Committee (the "Committee") to oversee certain policies and procedures related to the operating and administration of the Trust, including implementation of the investment policy.

-Notes to the Financial Statements (Continued) For the Year Ended June 30, 2016
+Notes to the Financial Statements (Continued) For the Year Ended June 30, 2017